 Ting grew up in China, and went to high school in Singapore.
 She spent her undergraduate years in Hollister Hall, Rand Hall, and many other inspirational places at Cornell University, completing her Bachelor of Science in Civil Engineering with Honors and a concentration in Architecture.
 Before joining Stanford for graduate study in the Structural Engineering and Geomechanics Program, she worked with Prof. Tom O'Rourke, Prof. Harry Stewart, and Dr. Mike Palmer on NSF/NEES lifeline research at Cornell, and Dr. Les Robertson on structural design at Leslie E. Robertson Associates in New York City.Research Interests: Hazard and risk analysis, earthquake engineering, climate change, interface between engineering and earth sciences, sustainability and resilience

-Aug 25, 2014: Congratulations to Nenad Bijelic for being accepted to the second International Summer School on Earthquake Science, SCEC-ERI Summer School on Wave and Rupture Propagation with Realistic Velocity Structures, jointly organized by the Southern California Earthquake Center (SCEC) and the Earthquake Research Institute of the University of Tokyo (ERI), at the USC Wrigley Marine Science Center on Santa Catalina Island.
+Aug 25, 2014: Congratulations to Nenad Bijelic for being accepted to the second International Summer School on Earthquake Science, SCEC-ERI Summer School on Wave and Rupture Propagation with Realistic Velocity Structures, jointly organized by the Southern California Earthquake Center (SCEC) and the Earthquake Research Institute of the University of Tokyo (ERI), in Oxnard, California on Sep 28 - Oct 2.

 Aug 5, 2014: Our book chapter "Ground Motion Selection for Performance-Based Engineering: Effect of Target Spectrum and Conditioning Period", co-authored by Jack Baker, Ting Lin, and Curt Haselton, appeared in the Springer Geotechnical, Geological and Earthquake Engineering Series "Performance-Based Seismic Engineering: Vision for an Earthquake Resilient Society".